Website Manager

 No more than one defensive time out is allowed per inning, except to check injury or repair equipment.
 On the second defensive time-out, the pitcher must be changed.
 While batting, have your catcher getting ready for the next inning.
 Catchers not being suited up cause most delays.

-Slide or Avoid Rule
+No Slide or Avoid Rule

 Pitching Rules